commodityvectors/circus/docs/source/index.rst

 Useful Links:

-- There's a mailing-list for any feedback or question: http://tech.groups.yahoo.com/group/circus-dev/
+- There's a mailing-list for any feedback or question: http://tech.groups.yahoo.com/group/cvec_circus-dev/
-- The repository and issue tracker are on GitHub : https://github.com/circus-tent/circus
+- The repository and issue tracker are on GitHub : https://github.com/cvec_circus-tent/cvec_circus
-- Join us on the IRC : Freenode, channel **#mozilla-circus**
+- Join us on the IRC : Freenode, channel **#mozilla-cvec_circus**

 Documentation index